keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 ## What's next?

-Making these modifications allows your existing `KeptnApp` functionality run as it did before.
+Making these modifications does not alter Keptn's behavior.
-However, new capabilities can be added:
+However, you might want to enhance your traces, tasks, and evaluations with the new functionality that is available:

 * Add context metadata to your traces.
-  This allows you to include information like `stage` in your workload traces and information such as commit ID or user name in your `KeptnApp` traces.
+  This allows you to include information like the stage into which the application is deployed, a commit ID, or other information relevant to the deployment traces of the application and its workloads.
   For instructions, see
   [Metadata](../../guides/metadata.md).
 * Add `KEPTN_CONTEXT` information to the `function` code in your